vardhin/Humanizer/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License** (CC BY-NC 4.0).

+You are free to:
+- **Share** — copy and redistribute the material in any medium or format
+- **Adapt** — remix, transform, and build upon the material

+Under the following terms:
+- **Attribution** — You must give appropriate credit to Vardhin, provide a link to the license, and indicate if changes were made
+- **NonCommercial** — You may not use the material for commercial purposes

+See the [LICENSE](LICENSE) file for details or visit [Creative Commons](https://creativecommons.org/licenses/by-nc/4.0/) for more information.

 ## 🙏 Acknowledgments